software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 10
 >
-> Read through the [User stories and tasks](#user-stories-and-tasks).
+> Read through the [User stories and tasks](#user-stories-and-tasks) section.
 Then, plan the tasks for the first user story, "{{site.sprint_1_user_story_1}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 >
 > You can consider for example the following tasks:
 >